kaspar78/twilio-caller/README.md

 # twilio-caller
-To call my friends with automated messages!
+A nodeJS script to call friends with automated messages!

 ## TO USE: